gsandahl/simple-mcp-agent/README.md

 # Simple MCP Agent

-A command-line agent that uses the Machine Cognition Protocol (MCP) to access external tools and provide helpful responses.
+A command-line agent that uses the Model Context Protocol (MCP) to access external tools and provide helpful responses.

 ## Overview